SpaceNetLab/SKYFALL/README.md

 Run `bash ./install.sh` to install python packets like `python3 -m pip install setuptools xlrd argparse numpy requests skyfield sgp4 heapq collections`.

+Or if you have a virtual environment like Conda, you can simply run `bash ./install_venv.sh` and `conda create --name myenv python=3.8 setuptools xlrd argparse numpy requests skyfield sgp4`.

 ## Getting started

 1. Speficy `config.json`.
 You may change `Name` in it as you prefer.
 By default, we use Starlink shell-one satellites for experiments (72*22 satellites).
+If you are running in a virtual environment, make sure to activate the environment before running the bashes below.

-2. Build satellite LLA (latitude, longitude, and altitude) data for each timeslot (you should specify the number of timeslots as the attack period, e.g., 3600 in the paper), where a timeslot represents a second:
+2. Build satellite LLA (latitude, longitude, and altitude) data for each timeslot (you should specify the number of timeslots as the attack period, e.g., 3600 in the paper), where a timeslot represents a second: (half an hour taken with our hardware)
    ```
    bash build_lla.sh 3601
    ```

-3. Build network traffic (you should specify the number of timeslots and the number of available logical processors for multi-thread, e.g., 3600 and 64):
+3. Build network traffic (you should specify the number of timeslots and the number of available logical processors for multi-thread, e.g., 3600 and 64): (three hours taken with our hardware)
    ```
    bash build_traffic.sh 3600 64
    ```

-4. Calculate vital GS (you should specify the number of timeslots and the number of available logical processors for multi-thread, e.g., 3600 and 64):
+4. Calculate vital GS (you should specify the number of timeslots and the number of available logical processors for multi-thread, e.g., 3600 and 64): (one minute taken with our hardware)
    ```
    bash find_vital_GS.sh 3600 64
    ```

 5. Time-Slot Analysis (as shown in Section 5.1.
 You should specify the number of timeslots, the number of available logical processors for multi-thread, and throughput degradation, e.g., 3600, 64, and 0.9).
 Throughput degradation could be 1, 0.9, 0.8, 0.7, 0.6, and 0.5 as shown in Section 6.
-Thus, run the following commands sequentially to analyze the deployment for various degradations:
+Thus, run the following commands sequentially to analyze the deployment for various degradations: (three hours taken with our hardware, half an hour for each command below)
    ```
    bash time_slot_analysis.sh 3600 64 1
    bash time_slot_analysis.sh 3600 64 0.9